Anku5hk/Programmers_guide_to_Python/main.md

 # passing from dict
 print(my_fun1(**my_dict)) # 10
 ```
-* Anonymous functions(function that is defined without a name, without using def keyword in python) can be created using lambda keyword, it is a single line function.
+* Anonymous functions: Is a function that is defined without a name(without using 'def' keyword in python).
+This can be created using 'lambda' keyword, it is a single line function.
-* Usage:
 ```Python
 # define function
 # function to add values and returns it(a+b is return statement)